My Wellness Doctor

 My own journey into lifestyle medicine began with my father.

 As is often the case, my motivation for a career in medicine was also personal experience.
-My Nan suffered badly with an autoimmune disorder that affected the function of her organs including her heart which would occasionally ‘fail’.
+My Nan suffered badly with an autoimmune disorder, Scleroderma that affected the function of most of her organs including her heart which would occasionally fail.

 Often people think they have a “good diet doc”, but in fact, although they watch their sugar and salt, and take the dog out for a walk each day this is not enough, given how ubiquitous sugar and salt are, and how stressful modern life can be.